ctnadovich/ebrevet/README.md

 &nbsp;&nbsp;&nbsp;  `https://randonneuring.org/ebrevet/future_events/XXXXXX`

 Where XXXXXX represents the ACP club code of the region's controlling club.
-The randonneuring.org server can redirect that request to the desired club webserver.
+The randonneuring.org server can either handle that request (assuming it has info on the club's events), or redirect that request to the desired club webserver.

 The future_events details provided in JSON format by the Club/Region server must contain several requierd fields, including the name of the event, the start location, start date/time, and a list of control locations with open/close times.
 All times are ISO 8601 timestamps in UTC.
 All locations are RWGPS compatibile decimal N Lattitude and E Longitude.
 Distances in decimal miles.